-To help avoid tax scams, file early, use a trusted tax preparer, and send returns electronically.
-For more, read our story about six common tax scams.
+To help avoid tax scams, file early, use a trusted tax preparer and send returns electronically.

-Tax time is also a good time to check your credit reports by requesting free copies at annualcreditreport.com.
-If someone’s opened an account in your name, this is how you’ll catch it.
+Also, federal law gives you the right to request free copies of your credit report at annualcreditreport.com.
+If someone’s opened an account in your name, examining your report is how you’ll catch it.

 Debt collectors have earned a reputation for being ruthless.
-They call, send messages, and sometimes use illegal tactics to get you to pay.
-They were responsible for about 10 percent of consumer complaints in 2012.
+They call, send messages and sometimes use illegal tactics to get you to pay.

-Read over everything before signing on the dotted line.
-If you’re not willing or able, ask a friend who is.
-The bigger the potential for problems, the more important this becomes – for example, mortgages.
+When dealing with banks and other lenders, you have the right to carefully read over everything before signing on the dotted line.
+If you’re not willing or able to do so, ask a friend who is.

-When it comes to bank fees, before you open an account, make sure you understand what the charges will be.
-After you open an account, read your mail: If terms change, banks should notify you.
+Before you open an account with a bank or lender, make sure you understand what the fees will be.
+After you open an account, read your mail: If terms change, the bank or lender typically is required to notify you.

-Before opening any bank account, use our tips to lower banking fees.
 If you’re charged a fee you believe is unfair, call customer service.
-If it’s still unresolved, submit a complaint to the Consumer Financial Protection Bureau.
+If it’s still unresolved, you have the right to submit a complaint to the Consumer Financial Protection Bureau.